menandmice/micetro_docs/guides/user-manual/dns_records.rst

     "example.com", "CAA", "0 issue \"letsencrypt.org\""

-In addition to the supported record types in the table, the Men & Mice Suite supports the following DNSSEC resource record types:
+In addition to the supported record types in the table, the Men&Mice Suite supports the following DNSSEC resource record types:

 * DNSKEY